maciej-szok/projects-api/README_design.md

 ## Running and deploy
 Dockerfile will be created to dockerize the application.

-`docker-compose` will launch the application, postgres database and connect them using a network.
+`docker compose` will launch the application, postgres database and connect them using a network.

 Bash script will be provided to easily build and run the application.